BangladeshOfficial Name: People's Republic of Bangladesh

 Multiple strains of influenza continue to circulate annually in Bangladesh including H1N1 influenza A pandemic strain.
 Peak influenza circulation occurs during the rainy season, approximately May through October.
 CDC recommends a yearly flu vaccine as the first and most important step in protecting against the most common influenza viruses (seasonal flu).
 For more information about seasonal influenza, please refer to the CDC’s seasonal Flu website.

-Highly pathogenic avian influenza A virus H5N1 (Bird flu) has been circulating among poultry in the country since 2007 and outbreaks continue to occur nationwide.
+Highly pathogenic avian influenza A virus H5N1 (Bird flu) is known to circulate among poultry in the country.
+Subtype A(H5N1), excreted in large amounts in the droppings of infected birds, is endemic.
+Only sporadic human cases acquired by direct contact with poultry are reported in this country.
+The last human case was reported in February 2013.
 Although avian influenza A viruses usually do not infect humans, rare cases of human infection with avian influenza A viruses have been reported, most often following direct or close contact with infected poultry.
 As Bangladesh continues to be affected by H5N1, it is recommended to avoid poultry farms, contact with birds in live food markets, and consumption of poultry products that are not thoroughly cooked.
 For information on avian influenza (bird flu), please refer to the Center for Disease Control’s Influenza Fact Sheet.

 Any questions or concerns about influenza or other illnesses should be directed to a medical professional.
 Although the Embassy cannot provide medical advice or provide medical services to the public, a list of hospitals and doctors in Dhaka can be found on the Embassy website.